 Optional International Elective Practice Experience - Kent State University is approved from the Accrediting Council for Education in Nutrition and Dietetics to offer an International Elective Option.
-Interns interested in this option will have to submit a proposal to the Internship Director and follow polices and procedures for this option as outlined in the Internship Handbook.
+At this time, Kent State University does not have international elective experiences available to program interns.